Skip to main content

 Photo: United States Holocaust Memorial Museum

 The years to come were perhaps the most damaging in the public’s eye.
 After the election in 1936, Father Coughlin became a sympathetic supporter of the fascist policies of Hitler and Mussolini.
 His CBS radio broadcasts were blatantly aimed at the Jewish community, citing that “international conspiracy of Jewish bankers” caused the Great Depression, and that Jewish bankers were behind the Russian Revolution.
-Coughlin then published a newspaper, Social Justice, in which the anti-Semitic views became even more poignant and forthright.
+Coughlin then published a newspaper, Social Justice, in which the anti-Semitic views became even more hurtful and forthright.
 After Japan’s attack on Pearl Harbor and the ensuing declaration of war in December of 1941, Coughlin and other isolationists were viewed as sympathetic to the enemy.

 In 1942, the Catholic community had enough of Father Coughlin’s outspoken views, and the new bishop of Detroit ordered Coughlin to cease and desist with any and all political activities and return to the duties of a parish priest.
 Coughlin immediately complied and remained the pastor of the Shrine of the Little Flower until 1966, when he retired.
 Until his death October 25, 1979 at the age of 88, in Bloomfield Hills, Michigan, Coughlin continued to write pamphlets denouncing Communism.